3mcd/javelin/docs-src/content/ecs/entities.md

 weight = 4
 +++

-Entities are abstract buckets of components that represent higher-order objects in your game.
+Entities are just unique integers.
+Each entity is a pointer to a unique collection of components that represent higher-order objects in your game.
 They are strictly defined by their component makeup, and do not contain any data or methods themselves.

 ## Entity Management